wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-email-collaboration-protection/includes/5-prepare-attack-simulation-training.md

 In Attack simulation training, you can select from the following social engineering (simulation) techniques:

  -  **Credential harvest.** An attacker sends the recipient a message that contains a URL.
 When the recipient selects the URL, they're taken to a website that typically shows a dialog box that asks the user for their username and password.
 The destination page is themed to represent a well-known website.
-By displaying what appears to be a well-known website, the goal of the phishing attack is to have the user actually believe they've accessed a real site.<br>
+By displaying what appears to be a well-known website, the goal of the phishing attack is to have the user actually believe they've accessed a real site.
  -  **Malware attachment.** An attacker sends the recipient a message that contains an attachment.
 When the recipient opens the attachment, arbitrary code (for example, a macro) is run on the user's device.
-This code helps the attacker install more code or further entrench themselves.<br>
+This code helps the attacker install more code or further entrench themselves.
  -  **Link in attachment.** This simulation is a hybrid of a credential harvest.
 An attacker sends the recipient a message that contains a URL within an attachment.
 When the recipient opens the attachment and selects the URL, they're taken to a website that typically shows a dialog box that asks the user for their username and password.
-By displaying what appears to be a well-known website, the goal of the phishing attack is to have the user actually believe they've accessed a real site.<br>
+By displaying what appears to be a well-known website, the goal of the phishing attack is to have the user actually believe they've accessed a real site.
  -  **Link to malware.** An attacker sends the recipient a message that contains a link to an attachment on a well-known file sharing site (for example, SharePoint Online or Dropbox).
 When the recipient selects the URL, the attachment opens, and then arbitrary code, such as a macro, is run on the user's device.
 This code helps the attacker install more code or further entrench themselves.
  -  **Drive-by-url.** An attacker sends the recipient a message that contains a URL.
 When the recipient selects the URL, they're taken to a website that tries to run background code.
 This background code attempts to gather information about the recipient or deploy arbitrary code on their device.
 Typically, the destination website is a well-known website that has been compromised or is a clone of a well-known website.
 Familiarity with the website helps convince the user that the link is safe to select.
 This technique is also known as a watering hole attack.